andyguestysj/dp4g/_docs/topics/4-pygame/pyg-0-intro.md

 permalink: /docs/pyg-0-intro/
 ---

-This module is focused on the game development process and its useful to illustrate this by, well, going through the process, and that means making a game or two along the way.
-So we're going to have a look at using Pygame to make games.
-Pygame is a games library for the Python programming language.

-This module isn't a **programming** module as such.
-You won't be assessed on your coding or even your code design.
-I'm not expecting you to learn a whole new language (Python) when you are still being taught the first one (Java).
-I'll provide you with games as a starting point, provide you with code to work from and to use.
-You might need to extend it a little but I'm happy to explain how to do that.

-I want to show you how things work in games and Python with Pygame gives me a way to do this.
-Ideally I'd like to use a Game Engine but getting that installed, setup and supported on computers you can use is very difficult under the current situation.
-So we'll use Pygame and see what we can do!

 ## Pygame On repl.it

 Repl.it, the browser based code compiler, supports Pygame.
 If you haven't already [signed up for a repl.it account](repl.it) please do so now.